 The LACC assessment (placement test) helps to determine at which class level you are most likely to succeed.
-THIS IS NOT AN ADMISSIONS TEST AND yOU CAN NOT FAIL.
+THIS IS NOT AN ADMISSIONS TEST AND YOU CAN NOT FAIL.
 However, the results are required by most departments to enroll in certain classes.
-A special assessment will be administered to student whose native language is not English.
+A special assessment will be administered to students whose native language is not English.
 Because placement results may not be available for up to 3 days after you have taken the test, we encourage you to do so as early as possible.
-Additional information and a sample test are provided at www .lacitycollege.edu (click Student Services, click Assessment).
-Make your appointment at the Assessment Office, AD103.
+Additional information and a sample test are provided at www.lacitycollege.edu (click Student Services, click Assessment).
+Make your appointment at the Assessment Office, AD 103 or online.